-In the following example, Libby generates a request to launch two images (database and web\server):
+In the following example, Libby generates a request to launch two images (database and web_server):

 - 1. Libby runs the RunInstances operation to launch database instances (min.
 10, max.
-15) and web\server instances (min.
+15) and web_server instances (min.
 30, max.
 40). - Because there are currently 30 instances available and Libby needs a minimum of 40, no instances are launched. - 2.
 Libby adjusts the number of instances she needs and runs the RunInstances operation to launch database instances (min.
 5, max.
-10) and web\server instances (min.
+10) and web_server instances (min.
 20, max.
-40). - Amazon EC2 launches the minimum number of instances for each AMI (5 database, 20 web\server). - The remaining 5 instances are allocated using round robin. - 3.
+40). - Amazon EC2 launches the minimum number of instances for each AMI (5 database, 20 web_server). - The remaining 5 instances are allocated using round robin. - 3.
 Libby adjusts the number of instances she needs and runs the RunInstances operation again to launch database instances (min.
 5, max.
-10) and web\server instances (min.
+10) and web_server instances (min.
 20, max.
 40).

-Every instance is launched in a security group.
+Every instance is launched in a security group (see CreateSecurityGroup.
 If you do not specify a security group at launch, the instances start in your default security group.

-You can provide an optional key pair ID for each image in the launch request.
+You can provide an optional key pair ID for each image in the launch request

+(for more information, see CreateKeyPair).
 All instances that are created from images that use this key pair will have access to the associated public key at boot.
 You can use this key to provide secure access to an instance of an image on a per-instance basis.
 Amazon EC2 public images use this feature to provide secure access without passwords.